getify/Functional-Light-JS/manuscript/ch9.md

 **Note:** The JavaScript array prototype operations (`map(..)`, `filter(..)`, and `reduce(..)`) all accept an optional last argument to use for `this` binding of the function.
 As we discussed in "What's This?" in Chapter 2, `this`-based coding should generally be avoided wherever possible in terms of being consistent with the best practices of FP.
 As such, our example implementations in this chapter do not support such a `this`-binding feature.

-Beyond the obvious numeric or string operations you could perform against a list of those respective value types, here's some other examples of mapping operations.
+Beyond the obvious numeric or string operations you could perform against a list of those respective value types, here are some other examples of mapping operations.
 We can use `map(..)` to transform a list of functions into a list of their return values:

 ```js
 var one = () => 1;